Aloe Vera (Aloe vera)

 Aloe Vera flowers

-Aloe vera is a small, clumping succulent.
+Aloe vera is a perennial, small, clumping succulent.
 It has thick, green, concave leaves that are easily broken, exposing a clear gel and a yellow latex.
 The leaves have spines along the sides.
 Flowering spikes up to 45 cm tall hold tubular orange/red or yellow flowers that our local Honeyeaters just love,

 Medicinal use

 Aloe Vera is a very famous herb, but a lot of folks aren’t aware of its full potential.
 We all know of the soothing gel that can be found in the leaves – Aloe is well known for dry skin disorders, burns and cuts where its cooling, moistening nature really shines but did you know it has other uses?
+It has been found to be of great relief in cases of psoriasis where it helps reduce the plaques that form the scaly skin.

 The gel’s soothing nature can also be used to settle stomach problems, especially those caused by inflammation.
 Aloe vera also feeds the gut biota and keeps them healthy and by doing this, can also help one lose weight by reducing appetite.
 A healthy gut biome is essential to our health.
 Not only does it help our digestion, many chemicals that are necessary to good health, such as serotonin, are manufactured there.

 Taken internally, Aloe vera is quite the potent laxative.
 It works in two ways.
 As mentioned before, the gel is a prebiotic and feeds our gut microbes.
 Healthy gut microbes can help bulk out stools and cause our body to move waste material on out, to our great relief.
+Because of its moisture and fibre content, the gel is also a bulking laxative – it adds size to the stool to help the intestines move it right along.

-The second way that Aloe vera works as laxative is through the yellow latex that is found beneath the skin of a leaf.
+Aloe vera works as stimulating laxative through the yellow latex that is found beneath the skin of a leaf.
 This is a powerful, stimulating laxative due to the presence of compounds called anthraquinones (if you ever see those listed as a plant constituents, you know they strongly stimulate bowels)and can clean you out quite explosively, so take it very easy until a little experience using it.
 It can also purge you the other way – through making you vomit if you have more than a little.
-Try the gel for a few days before trying the other option – if it works, it’ll be much more comfortable.
-If you your pipes are in need of an urgent, thorough, cleaning, there’s little better than a spoonful of Aloe!
-It’s so good that it has been used for expelling intestinal worms too.

 Gel and yellow sap